The Hunter vs. Farmer Sales Model: Which is Best for Your Sales Team?

 Respect the personalities of your reps.
 When you know where each team member excels, you can place them in the roles where they’re most likely to succeed.

-Adjust this model according to your market and your team.
-Whether you’re running a small startup sales team or working in a market where the sales process is longer and more complex, you can adapt and adjust the hunter-farmer model to close higher-quality deals that stay with you for longer.
+Adjust this model according to your market, sales strategy, and team.
+Whether you’re running a small startup sales team, a business owner, or working in a market where the sales process is longer and more complex, you can adapt and adjust the hunter-farmer model to close higher-quality deals that stay with you for longer.

 When you set up a hunter-farmer model that works for your team and your customers, you’ll build a high-volume, high-value sales process that means success for your business.